Daniel Garrison Brinton

-Portrait painted by Thomas Eakins, circa 1899.
-Dr. Brinton is shown wearing the rosette of the Military Order of the Loyal Legion of the United States.

-Daniel Garrison Brinton (May 13, 1837 – July 31, 1899) was an American archaeologist, ethnologist, historian, and surgeon.
+Daniel Garrison Brinton (May 13, 1837 – July 31, 1899) was an American archeologist, ethnologist, and surgeon.

 Biography

 Brinton was born in Thornbury Township, Chester County, Pennsylvania.
 After graduating from Yale University in 1858, Brinton studied at Jefferson Medical College for two years and spent the next year traveling in Europe.
 He continued his studies at Paris and Heidelberg.
 From 1862 to 1865, during the American Civil War, he was a surgeon in the Union army, acting during 1864–1865 as surgeon-in-charge of the U.S. Army general hospital at Quincy, Illinois.
-Brinton was sun-stroked at Missionary Ridge (Third Battle of Chattanooga) and was never again able to travel in very hot weathers.
+Brinton was sun-stroked at the Battle of Missionary Ridge and was never again able to travel in very hot weather.
 This handicap affected his career as an ethnologist.

-After the war, Brinton practiced medicine in West Chester, Pennsylvania for several years; was the editor of a weekly periodical, the Medical and Surgical Reporter, in Philadelphia from 1874 to 1887; became professor of ethnology and archaeology in the Academy of Natural Sciences in Philadelphia in 1884; and was professor of American linguistics and archaeology in the University of Pennsylvania from 1886 until his death.
+After the war, Brinton practiced medicine in West Chester, Pennsylvania, for several years; was the editor of a weekly periodical, the Medical and Surgical Reporter, in Philadelphia from 1874 to 1887; became professor of ethnology and archeology in the Academy of Natural Sciences in Philadelphia in 1884; and was professor of American linguistics and archeology in the University of Pennsylvania from 1886 until his death.

 He was a member of numerous learned societies in the United States and in Europe and was president at different times of the Numismatic and Antiquarian Society of Philadelphia, of the American Folklore Society, the American Philosophical Society, and of the American Association for the Advancement of Science.